syrop/GPS-Texter/README.md

 ![Settings](images/settings.png)

-In the settings menu click "Enable SMS", enter phone number, select which details are going to be sent with each sms and select your phone location.
+In the settings menu click "Enable SMS", enter phone number, select which details are going to be sent with each sms and select your home location.

 ![Home](images/home.png)